 Thank you for your email.
 We will respond as soon as possible.

-Even with the market’s stunning recovery, there is still a great deal of uncertainty about the COVID-19 pandemic, the next stage of the U.S. and global economic recovery, the 2020 election, relations with China, what the Fed and/or Congress will do next, and the market’s future direction.
+On the other hand, these things may not come to pass.
+We think the immediate future is almost impossible to predict with any accuracy.
 However, we don’t have to answer the unanswerable.
-As we have always done, we continue to focus our research, analysis, and investment decisions on identifying the powerful, durable secular growth trends that will drive economic growth going forward, regardless of short-term economic cycles or stock market gyrations, and the companies that are leading or riding those trends and possess sustainable competitive advantages, profitable business models, and long-term oriented managers.
+As we have always done, we continue to focus our research, analysis, and investment decisions on identifying the secular growth trends that will drive economic growth going forward, regardless of short-term economic cycles or stock market gyrations, and the individual companies that are leading or riding those trends and possess sustainable competitive advantages, profitable business models, and long-term-oriented managers.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Cash exposure in a sharp up market detracted the most from relative performance.
+Cash exposure in a sharp up market detracted the most from relative results.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.